Introduction.

 Beginning with Barkhausen, early researchers toyed with the idea

 that whistlers, like tweeks, are dispersed lightning static.
-There was a
+There

-great deal to recommend this explanation, but also one bad problem - nobody
+great deal to recommend this explanation, but also one bad problem

-could find signal paths on earth that were anywhere near long enough to
+could find signal paths on earth that were anywhere near long

 account for the huge amount of dispersion seen in whistlers.
 Propagation